nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ![](./gcp_images/gcp_vm.png "VM instances")

-- Click "Create".
+- Click the "Create" button in the middle of the page.
 There are several configuration steps to set up:

+![](./gcp_images/gcp_vmconfig1.png "VM configuration name and region")

 ### a.
 Name your VM

-![](./gcp_images/gcp_vmconfig1.png "VM configuration name and region")
+Type your VM name in the text box.
 Names must be in lowercase letters or numbers.
 Use hyphens "-" instead of spaces. *You'll need the VM name to connect to it.*

 ### b.
 Choose a Region